 The Community ROI Gap: How Small Businesses Turn Local Events Into Revenue Engines

-The Only Event Marketing Framework Built for Cafés, Boutiques, Restaurants, SaaS Startups & Consultants Under $5M
+The Only Event Marketing Playbook Built for Cafés, Boutiques, Restaurants, Startups & Consultants Under $5M

 "You're running events.
 But are they actually working?"